How to Fix “Error: 0x80244018” When Updating Windows?

 Open Windows Registry

-2. Type Regedit and press ok.
-Now navigate to the following location;
+2. Type regedit and press OK.
+Then navigate to the following path:

 Remove the ThresholdOptedIn Registry Entry